dfdx2/100-days-of-code/r1-log.md

 ### R1D93
 Today did 1 LeetCode and 1 CodeWars problem then went back to Elements of Programming Interviews in Java problems.

+### R1D94
+Today worked on some LeetCode and CodeWars problems.
+Working on Data Structures & Algorithms in Java